 At a glance:

-- Missing payments could lead to policy lapse, loss of coverage, and difficulties in reinstating your policy.
+- Missing payments could lead to late fees, policy lapse, loss of coverage, and difficulties in claims or reinstating your policy.

-This article will guide you through the potential consequences of missing an insurance premium payment, what steps to take if you find yourself in this situation, and how to prevent it from happening again.
+This article will guide you through the potential consequences of missing an insurance premium payment, the immediate steps to take if it happens, and practical strategies to prevent late or missed payments in the future.
+You’ll walk away with clear, actionable insights to help protect both your policy and your peace of mind.

 Consequences of Missing an Insurance Payment